pomerium/documentation/content/docs/capabilities/getting-users-identity.md

 ### JWT validation

 The upstream service receives the `X-Pomerium-Jwt-Assertion-Header` with the encrypted JWT.
-To validate a JWT, it checks the following items:
+To validate a JWT, the service should check the following items:

 - [JWT signature](#jwt-signature)
 - [Audience (`aud`) claim](#aud-claim)